 A. You can always charter her with a captain and leave the work to him/her.
 So sure you can, no worries.
 I will show you how to unlock the hatch, where are the sails, what to do when checking out of the anchoring position... you know a brief introduction of the boat.
 All you have to do is show me that you love her :-)

 Q: What motivates you to share a sailboat?

 A: I am a strong believer in the sharing economy.
 I manage six properties I own on Airbnb, a classic car on Turo, two Sailboats on Boatsetter, and we dog seat on Rover.
 On average, American sail boat owners use their vessels 10.7 days a year.
 That means that for 354 days a sailboat seats idle at the dock.
 If you ask me, that's the perfect definition of an underutilized resource.

 Q: But aren't you really doing this for the money?

 A: Fair question, but no. My wife and I are two mid-life professionals currently employed in interesting companies.
 About 40% of the proceeds from Boatsetter go straight back into improving the boat and hence the guest experience.
-Thanks to the extra cash, for example, I’ve been able to implement long-kept projects, such as solar panel installation, electrical system improvements, and constant sailing maintenance.
-The rest of the income goes into solving the cost of maintaining and upkeeping the boat, such as the slip costs, engine maintenance and insurance.
+Thanks to the extra cash, for example, I’ve been able to implement long-kept projects, such as engine maintenance, electrical system improvements, and vanity projects.
+The rest of the income goes into solving the cost of maintaining and up keeping the boat, such as the slip costs, boat insurance and fuel.
 OK, and maybe I splurge on a nice set of sailing gloves once in a while :-)